 Finally, Peter says there in I Peter 2 that we are a people "belonging" to God.
-A very interesting thought, because we're aware of the term "redeemed," that we have been "bought."
-At one time we were under the ownership of Satan the Devil, but here in Acts 20:28 Paul said to the Ephesian elders:
+A very interesting thought, because we are aware of the term "redeemed," that we have been "bought."
+At one time we were under the ownership of Satan the Devil, but here in Acts 20 Paul said to the Ephesian elders:

-Acts 20:28 Take heed therefore unto yourselves, and to all the flock, over the which the Holy Spirit has made you overseers, to feed the church of God, which he has purchased with his own blood.
+Acts 20:28 "Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God, which He purchased with His own blood."

-I John 3:1-3 Behold, what manner of love the Father has bestowed upon us, that we should be called the sons of God: therefore the world knows us not, because it knew him not.
-Beloved, now are we the sons of God, and it does not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.
-And every man that has this hope in him purifies himself, even as he is pure.
+I John 3:1-3 Behold what manner of love the Father has bestowed on us, that we should be called children of God!
+Therefore the world does not know us, because it did not know Him.
+Beloved, now we are children of God, and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.
+And everyone who has this hope in Him purifies himself, even as He is pure.

 Now Point 3.
 Another factor that we need to carry with us all the time is we are not to forget what we were.
-We're not to forget what we were.
+We are not to forget what we were.

-I Peter 2:10 Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy.
+I Peter 2:10 Who once were not a people but are now the people of God, who had not obtained mercy but now have obtained mercy.

-The purpose for this point is to make sure that we aren't "that" anymore!
+The purpose for this point is to make sure that we are not "that" anymore!
 A great deal of motivation springs forth from not allowing something painful or frightening to ever happen again.

 Tell me something.
 Have you ever fallen asleep while driving, at least momentarily?
-When you fall asleep, you're not even aware that it's happened.
-I don't think those virgins in Matthew 25 were aware that they fell asleep, until the alarm went off: "The bridegroom comes!"
-They weren't aware they were asleep.
-You weren't aware that you were asleep when the church started flying apart, but there's a scripture testifying against this that we all fell asleep.
+When you fall asleep, you are not even aware that it has happened.
+I do not think those virgins in Matthew 25 were aware that they fell asleep, until the alarm went off: "The bridegroom comes!"
+They were not aware they were asleep.
+You were not aware that you were asleep when the church started flying apart, but there is a scripture testifying against this that we all fell asleep.

-If anybody has driven a car and has fallen asleep [while driving], what happens?
+If anybody has driven a car and has fallen asleep, what happens?
 When that right front tire goes off the pavement and goes onto the berm and starts bumping along there, and you go from rut to rut, you are shockingly jolted awake!
 Boom!
-I know it's happened to me, and my skin crawls and my hair stands on end, and what do I immediately do?
-I immediately begin to take corrective measure that that never happens again, and I whip that car back onto the pavement, while I'm shaking.
+I know it has happened to me, and my skin crawls and my hair stands on end, and what do I immediately do?
+I immediately begin to take corrective measure that that never happens again, and I whip that car back onto the pavement, while I am shaking.
 You roll down the window to get a blast of cold air.
-You crank up the radio volume so that it's blasting in your ears.
+You crank up the radio volume so that it is blasting in your ears.
 You start singing maybe at the top of your lungs.
-You ask somebody else in the car to please talk to you and keep you busy, to help keep your eyes open so you don't fall asleep.
+You ask somebody else in the car to please talk to you and keep you busy, to help keep your eyes open so you do not fall asleep.

-I don't want to go back to what I just was, and what I just did, and so it gives me plenty of motivation to not have it happen again.
-That's what this point is about, that every once in awhile we have to think about what we were, and what we have become, and what has happened between.
+I do not want to go back to what I just was, and what I just did, and so it gives me plenty of motivation to not have it happen again.
+That is what this point is about, that every once in awhile we have to think about what we were, and what we have become, and what has happened between.

 Directly tied to this is something else.
-It's a bit of understanding, that the value of a thing very frequently lies in who possesses it, or who possessed it.
-We just read that we're owned by God.
+It is a bit of understanding, that the value of a thing very frequently lies in who possesses it, or who possessed it.
+We just read that we are owned by God.
 Recall how much people are willing to pay for trivia that belonged to the Kennedys.
 I mean like golf clubs that sold for five thousand dollars, or whatever it was, or a purse that they probably threw out and they got a couple of thousand dollars for it.
 That kind of stuff.

 We have national monuments of homes that were once possessed by famous people.
-In fact, not very far from where I'm standing right now is the log cabin birthplace of James K. Polk, the eleventh President of the United States.
+In fact, not very far from where I am standing right now is the log cabin birthplace of James K. Polk, the eleventh President of the United States.
 I visited the Mount Vernon home of George Washington, and Monticello, the home of Thomas Jefferson, and the Hermitage, the home of Andrew Jackson just outside of Nashville.
 All of them are landmarks because of who owned them.
 One of the things that Peter is teaching us in the context here is that our value now lies in the fact that God owns us.
-It's He who dwells in us, but there was a time when He didn't.
+It is He who dwells in us, but there was a time when He did not.
 We are the beginning of a prophecy that He made all the way back in the book of Hosea.

 Once, brethren, we were not His people, but now we have become His people.
 What we see here is the beginning of an obvious reference to our past.